Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Introduction

 \section{Introduction}

-Depth completion, also known as depth inpainting, is widely used in applications such as 3D reconstruction \cite{3d}, virtual reality \cite{vr}, and autonomous vehicles \cite{auto-driving}.
-It aims to replace missing pixels in raw depth maps captured by sensors with reliable ones.
-Commonly used sensors for acquiring depth maps include Time-of-flight, structured light, Lidar, binocular vision, etc. However, due to inherent sensor limitations, factors such as sensor noise, reflections, absorption, or sharp boundaries can inevitably result in missing information in the depth map.
-Addressing these challenges and developing robust depth completion algorithms is essential for obtaining more accurate and complete depth maps from the raw depth data.
+Depth completion, or depth inpainting, is vital for filling missing pixels in depth images, crucial for applications such as 3D reconstruction \cite{3d}, virtual reality \cite{vr}, and autonomous vehicles \cite{auto-driving}.
+It aims to efficiently replace missing pixels in raw depth maps acquired from sensors like Time-of-flight, structured light, Lidar, and binocular vision.
+In indoor environments, inherent limitations of these sensors, such as sensor noise, reflections, absorption, or sharp boundaries often result in incomplete data.
+Overcoming these challenges and developing robust depth completion algorithms is essential for obtaining accurate depth maps.

-Recently, convolutional neural networks (CNNs) have gained significant popularity for depth completion tasks.
-Many approaches have utilized convolutional encoder-decoder architectures, such as U-Net and its variants \cite{unet}, to capture multi-scale contextual information and generate depth predictions.
-However, these approaches face limitations due to the vanilla convolution operation, which treats all pixels equally, including the missing ones in the raw depth map.
-This can lead to feature deviations and error propagation to neighboring regions.
-To address these limitations, researchers have proposed various approaches, such as dilated convolutions \cite{dilated}, partial convolutions \cite{partial}, gated convolutions \cite{gated}, and attention-guided gated convolutions \cite{aggnet}.
-These convolutional methods aim to mitigate the negative impact of missing pixels and improve accuracy by repositioning kernels or suppressing unreliable features.
-However, most of these approaches have not fully exploited the potential benefits of the valid pixel distribution in extracting precise depth features.
-To tackle this issue, we introduce a novel convolution operation modulated by iteratively updated masks called Mask-adaptive Gated Convolution (MagaConv) to enhance depth feature extraction.
+Recent methods use encoder-decoder architectures like U-Net and its variants \cite{unet} to predict depth.
+However, the vanilla convolution, which treats all pixels equally, including missing ones, can lead to inaccuracies and error propagation in neighboring regions.
+Approaches like dilated convolutions \cite{dilated}, partial convolutions \cite{partial}, gated convolutions \cite{gated}, and attention-guided gated convolutions \cite{aggnet} aim to improve accuracy by handling missing data by adjusting kernel positions or suppressing invalid features related to missing pixels.
+However, they have not fully exploited the potential impact of the invalid pixel in extracting depth features.

-To further improve the accuracy of depth completion, researchers have explored the integration of color information.
-RGB-guided approaches commonly involve the fusion of color and depth features by concatenating them and employing vanilla convolution operations, such as CSPN and its variant \cite{cspn, cheng2020cspn++, graphcspn}.
-However, these approaches have inherent limitations.
-Firstly, they neglect the differences between color and depth modalities: depth features primarily capture geometric properties, while RGB features convey surface appearance and texture.
-Simply concatenating these features may not fully exploit their complementary information.
-Secondly, the fusion process in these approaches is typically performed by convolution operations, which are localized and may not effectively capture the global perspective required for comprehensive fusion.
-To address these challenges, we propose a novel bi-directional progressive fusion module called BP-Fusion, to consider their distinct characteristics and facilitate thorough fusion of two modalities.